malware-defense/adversarial_detection_papers/baseline.md

   - Adversarial sample detection for deep neural network through model mutation testing

-- Beating attackers at their own games: Adversarial example detection using adversarial gradient directions
+- **Beating attackers at their own games: Adversarial example detection using adversarial gradient directions**
+  - **1.也是利用攻击的思路，根据角度/方向的差异 2. baseline选取：transformed-based、Neighborhood-based**
   - A New Defense Against Adversarial Images: Turning a Weakness into a Strength.
   - Feature Squeezing: Detecting Adversarial Examples in Deep Neural Networks.
 (FS)
   - A Simple Unified Framework for Detecting Out-of-Distribution Samples and Adversarial Attacks.